-Students who have completed nursing courses at another nursing program and seek to enter the program in the second or third term of the TCAT Oneida/Huntsville nursing program may apply for enrollment.
+Students who have completed nursing courses at another nursing program and seek to enter the program in the second or third term of the Tennessee College of Applied Technology nursing program may apply for enrollment.
 The application process for transfer students includes:

-- Submit the application for enrollment. - Submit official copy of high school transcript or high school equivalency. - Submit official transcript from previous nursing education program. - Submit a reference/recommendation letter from PN Coordinator or PN Instructor from previous school attended.
+- Submit completed application for enrollment. - Submit official copy of high school transcript or high school equivalency. - Submit official transcript from previous nursing education program.

 Applicants will be accepted to the program based on classroom space and clinical availability.
 If all application materials are received, acceptance is based on a first-come, first-served basis.
-Priority is given to previous TCAT Oneida/Huntsville students seeking re-enrollment.
+Priority is given to previous Tennessee College of Applied Technology students seeking re-enrollment.